EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Quick answer

-Effective grounds of appeal do three things: (1) state what the LA decided; (2) explain why the decision was wrong — applying the wrong legal test, mischaracterising evidence, or failing to consider all relevant information; and (3) state what you want the Tribunal to order.
+Effective grounds of appeal do three things: (1) state what the local authority decided; (2) explain why the decision was wrong — applying the wrong legal test, mischaracterising evidence, or failing to consider all relevant information; and (3) state what you want the Tribunal to order.
 Specificity and evidence references make all the difference.

 Common grounds of appeal — by decision type